Option A: OBI CHeCklist

 HOW WILL HOSPITALS REPORT PROGRESS ON IMPLEMENTATION?

 The Option A project planning tool was created to assist you in your work.
-We hope you will find them useful.
 Your project specific excel document can be used until the registry platform (it is currently being built) is ready to support a similar tracking and reporting tool.
 It is meant to be a guide for the planning and implementation of your OBI project, please feel free to edit and re-order as needed.
 The green cells are suggested items to be working on currently, including goal dates for completion.
 We realize the remainder of the project will be managed a bit differently at each site.
-Again, feel free to customize the document according to the needs of your project.
+Please customize the document according to the needs of your project.

 Questions: Contact Clinical Site Engagement Coordinator, Jill Brown, RN at email@example.com or (734) 763-2740.